jfharris67/Group-4-Final-Project/README.md

 ## D.	Machine Learning Model
 *Create a paper-based mockup of your machine learning model

-1. John Harris created the machine learning model mockup
+1. John Harris set up the machine learning model mockup
+2. We've have been testing different models to see what will work best for the data we have.
+3. Group will review, provide feedback and make edits

-### Machine Learning Models used for for project are listed below:
+### Machine Learning Models we have used and/or tested for for project are listed below:
-- import pandas as pd
-- import numpy as np
-- from sklearn.model_selection import train_test_split
-- from sklearn.preprocessing import StandardScaler, LabelEncoder
-- from sklearn.linear_model import LogisticRegression
-- from sklearn.ensemble import RandomForestClassifier
-- from xgboost import XGBClassifier
-- from sklearn.metrics import accuracy_score, f1_score
+- Logistic Regression Model
+- Random Forest Classifier Model
+- Gradient Boosting Classifier Model

 ## E.	Github
 *Continue to use Github for all the data

 1. Marcia Joseph responsible for keeping Group 4’s project deliverable READ.me logs updated.
 2. John Harris is the Github Manager

-## Additions:
-1. Add the dataset information - csv files